Brodas99/Brodas99/README.md

 I'm currently learning and focusing on Machine Learning aspects in Data Science.

 I work with
- -  Python (Pandas, Matplotlib, Seaborn, Sklearn, Stasmodels)
+ -  Python (Pandas, Matplotlib, Seaborn, Sklearn, Statsmodels)
 - SQL (Postgres)

 Connect on